gavinlyonsrepo/cylon/Readme.md

 "DestinationX" is the path for backups
 "gdrivedestX" is remote google drive  directory ID(see gdrive readme) and "gdriveSourceX" is the local directory source.
+"myccfile" is a setting for ccrypt utility, a path to a default file.
 If config file missing the System uses hard-coded defaults.
-File setup example (Note:remove bullet points in actual file)
+File setup example (Note:remove md bullet points in actual file)

 * Destination1="/run/media/$USER/Linux_backup"
 * Destination2="/run/media/$USER/iomeaga_320"